 The jack tree is mostly found in tropical climates around Asia.
 It is in Asia where I first tried jackfruit, but here the fruit is left to ripen so that it is yellow, sticky and sweet.
 It is enjoyed as a sweet treat.

 In recent years, however, there has been an ever-growing demand for young jackfruit.
 That is jackfruit which has been harvested before it has properly ripened.
 This jackfruit is less sweet and is much more tender, making it the perfect meat alternative.
+Discover how to cook with jackfruit here.

 Cooking with jackfruit